George-Kalash/main/NBA-predict/README.md

 Instruction:
 ```
-1) train the model
+1) train the model (run train_rf.py)
-2) run the main.py with the IDs of the opposing teams, those can be found in the data sheets.
+2) run the _main.py_ with the IDs of the opposing teams, those can be found in the data sheets.
 ```